OCR Economics Supply and Demand Revision Notes

 Practice Quiz

-What happens to demand when prices decrease?
+What happens to demand when the price of a good decreases?

 Need custom study material?